STORM WATER PIPE SIZING CALCULATOR FOR BUILDING SITES

 a pipe size, and takes no account of losses such as entry and exit losses,

-and losses due to bends and fittings.
+and losses due to bends and fittings (it only calculates pipeline losses).
 These losses are assumed to be

 compensated for, by allowing water to rise up a bit into the down pipe or

 Also if the theoretical pipe diameter is greater than 4mm of an available pipe diameter, the next higher available pipe size is selected.

 The velocity is calculated on this next higher pipe size.

 The Formula used is Colebrook-White (k=0.015) as per the Australian Plumbing Code.

 The proper method of designing storm water pipe systems is

 To learn about this, and storm water design principles in general

 What if we use this method to size a pipe from a down pipe, and find that the resulting pipe is smaller than the downpipe itself.